SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 02 August, 2025
+### 📅 Sunday, 03 August, 2025
 ------
 ### Events
 ------
-Here are a few notable events in U.S. history that have occurred on August 2:
+Here are some notable events that have occurred in the U.S. on August 3 throughout history:

-- **1790**: The United States government conducts its first census.
+- **1492**: Christopher Columbus sets sail from Spain to find a westward route to Asia.
-- **1848**: The Treaty of Guadalupe Hidalgo is ratified, officially ending the Mexican-American War.
+- **1923**: Calvin Coolidge is sworn in as the president of the United States after the death of Warren G. Harding.
-- **1923**: President Warren G. Harding dies in office; Vice President Calvin Coolidge is sworn in as President.
+- **1960**: Topeka, Kansas, becomes the first city in the U.S. to implement automatic traffic signals.
-- **1964**: The Gulf of Tonkin Incident occurs, leading to increased U
+- **1977
 ### Positive Qoute
 ------
-"Every day is a new opportunity to grow and shine! ☀️🌱✨"
+"Every day may not be good, but there’s something good in every day. 🌈✨😊"